Katha Upanishad: The theory of Good versus Gratifying

-Atman exists, the theory of Yoga and the essence of Vedas - Second Valli
+Atman, Yoga and the essence of Vedas

 The Katha Upanishad, in verses 1.2.12, asserts that the Atman – Self – exists, though it is invisible and full of mystery.
 It also states that it is ancient and recognizable by Yoga (meditation on one's self).
 This is one of the earliest mentions of Yoga in ancient Sanskrit literature, in the context of Self-development and meditation.

 In verses 1.2.14 through 1.2.22, the Katha Upanishad asserts that the essence of Vedas is to liberate, look past what has happened and what has not happened, free from the past and the future, refocus attention from ignorance to knowledge, leading to the means of blissful existence beyond joy and sorrow.
 This is achievable through the realization of Atman-Brahman, asserts Katha Upanishad, and this essence is reminded in the Vedas through the word Om (ॐ, Aum), as stated in verses 1.2.15-1.2.16.
 That syllable, Aum, is in Brahman, means Brahman, means the Highest, means the Blissful within.

 Yama is the spokesman in the second Valli of the Katha Upanishad.
 He asserts that man must not fear anyone or anything, not even death, as the true essence of man (Atman) is eternal, beyond birth and death, and identical to Brahman.
 These passages have been widely studied, and inspired Emerson among others: